dy/piezo/docs/r&d.md

     - see chord function - it can receive any-length argument, but we can't create any-length number of variables -> callsite pointers must be stored in a table or linked list

-  4. stateful fn has pointer to first state adr - we have a memory region for instances
+  4. memory region for instances with static pointers
     + allows compactness - storing only addresses of data, since we know sequence of hooks in advance
     + allows dynamic allocation of new stateful functions
     + allows lazy-init of memory regions